ministryofjustice/robot-framework-test-ccms/Sikuli-Screenshot-Guide.md

 - Navigating menu bars (shortcut keys - AutoIt)
 - For browser interaction, use Selenium
 - While using the snipping tool, make sure the image intended to be captured is not highlighted or in focus.
 This will add a change in color or orientation to the image and make the image not traceable.
-- Make sure to not capture images with prefilled text, this will then make the images redundant for any other case.
+-  Unless you're wanting to check for a particular expected outcome, make sure to not capture images with prefilled text.
 - Try not to choose a large cross-section of images, this slows down the operation.
 Images need to be unique and small in size.
 Sikuli is clever to identify the image if it's unique.
 - If an image is highlighted due to an error action on the screen, do not capture a highlighted image for interaction.
 Use AutoIT keyboard shortcuts to undo highlighting by clicking elsewhere.